-Item Parameter Description Session Time 2 - 60 (minutes) (Default: 30 minutes) The length of time after which the session will time out if there is no activity.
-Account Lockout Threshold 6 - 256 (times) (Default: 6 times) Specifies the number of failed operations that lock the account and the length of time that the account is Account Lockout Time 1 - 1440 (minutes) (Default: 30 minutes) locked.
-The following are the operations that lock the account.
-Consecutive failed logins Consecutive failed input of the current password that is required when changing the password If the account is locked, login will be prohibited.
+Item Parameter Description Session Time 2 - 60 (minutes) (Default: 30 minutes) The time after which the session will time out if there is no activity.
+Account Lockout Threshold 6 - 256 (times) (Default: 6 times) The threshold number of consecutive failed logins after which login will be temporarily prohibited.
+Account Lockout Time 1 - 1440 (minutes) (Default: 30 minutes) The time of temporary login prohibition after consecutive failed logins.

-- The number of consecutive failed logins will be reset in the following condition: - If login succeeded - If the lock-out time since the last failed login has passed
+The number of consecutive failed logins will be reset in the following circumstances.

+- If login succeeded - If the lock-out time since the last failed login has passed